folio-org/stripes-components/lib/ErrorBoundary/readme.md

 ```

 ## Advanced Usage
-In a lot of cases, the default reset action (a page refresh) will not solve the issue for the user since the error might be triggered when a specific route mounts.
+In a lot of cases, the default reset action – a full page refresh – will not solve the issue for the user since the error might be triggered when a specific route mounts.
 It can lead to frustration and confusion for the user if the proposed action does not resolve the problem or leaves them in a dead-end.

 Instead, you can provide an alternative reset callback – such as e.g. redirecting to another page or the root of the app.
 This can be done by passing the `onReset`-callback.
 Remember to change the label of the primary/reset button accordingly to avoid confusing the user.